TheNyneR/Pathworks/README.md

 [Running and debugging libGDX projects](https://libgdx.badlogicgames.com/documentation/gettingstarted/Running%20and%20Debugging.html)

+**NOTE** I've been unable to compile with any version above java 8.
+Can't be bothered to figure it out.
+This is a heads up if you run into problems when compiling.

 ## Contribute
 Yes please.
 But start with posting issues and let me get back regarding submissions.
 In particular if you've written a really cool path finding algorithm then please submit it to "flesh out" the base of the tool.